karlicoss/grasp/README.md

     Or alternatively, just run it directly if you don't want to autostart it: `server/grasp_server.py --path /path/to/your/capture.org [--port <custom_port>] [--template <custom org-capture template>]`.
 2. Install chrome extension and configure hotkeys

 That's it!
-If you're using custom port make sure it's same as in the extension settings.
+If you're using custom port make sure it's same as in the extension settings (default is `12212`).

 # Motivation
 Why use org-capture?
 Well, it's hard to explain, maybe some other time...
 However if you do know you want to use it instead/alongside your browser bookmarks, by default